pcargolo/dwh-bike-share/README.md

 For data exploration I used MySQL to explore data and generated insights that would answer the business task, using joins, aggregate functions, temporary tables, CASE statements, subqueries, windows functions.
 For data visualization, creating a dashboard with bar charts, pie charts, heat maps and calculated fields.

+My inspiration for this project was the dataset I got from my final project for the "Google Data Analytics Professional Certificate" in Corsera and the knowledge I gained after the course "Datawarehouse - The Ultimate Guide" by Nikolai Schuler.